The Birds & The Bees: Preventing Local Extinction

 For teachers in densely populated, urban settings, however, this may be more difficult.
 It would be “ideal” to take students to parks and wetlands on a regular basis, says Mike Farley, a teacher at the University of Toronto Schools in Toronto.
 He has taught geography for 15 years, and takes his classes to conservation sites.
 But after more than two decades living in Toronto, he acknowledges the city can “make it difficult to maintain that deep connection to the environment.”

 He’s harnessed the power of digital games to help him teach environmental conservation.
 Farley has used games in his classroom for years.
 He started ChangeGamer, an organization that introduces teachers to educational games and provides them with curriculum they can use.
 He’s used this method to teach about challenges birds face during migration, how to conserve wetlands and oceans, and even lake eutrophication, the process in which chemicals in a lake become unbalanced, causing too much algae to grow, and robbing wildlife of oxygen.
-“If you can make a game about lake eutrophication, you can make a game about anything,” he said.
+“If you can make a game about lake eutrophication, you can make a game about anything,” he says.

 Games can also provide students with a space to explore solutions to problems.
 Springbay Studio, a Toronto-based game company, creates games all about environmental protection.
 Its iBiome-Wetland and iBiome-Ocean games teach children about the environment by allowing them to create different wetlands or ocean ecosystems.
 Players need to use the rules of biology to build their ecosystems well, says Jane Ji, the company’s president.
 Players can add new species, but not take them away, so they see how changes to species impact the environment.